Frequently asked questions

 Can I have pain medications or an epidural at the Birth Center?

 No. Although many women feel they may not be able to finish the job without help, they do not realize the power of the female body to achieve the awesome job of delivering a baby.
 A healthy body, good support and natural coping techniques are all discussed and encouraged through your prenatal care.
 When you reach term it is interesting to see the level of confidence such work has accomplished and how prepared our families really are.
 Once labor begins, we work as a team to encourage, nurture and support you, providing one on one care until you have your baby.
 Having someone there who has gotten to know you over the course of your pregnancy is the key to being able to cope.
 No matter how often we hear 'I can't do it' we know you can.
 We are there with you every step of the way.
 Your reward is in holding a beautifully alert, drug-free baby in your arms and enjoying the triumph that is all yours, knowing that you have given your baby the very best start.
 We do have nitrous oxide available at the birth center for women who are interested in utilizing it during labor.

 Are Health Foundations Birth Center services covered by insurance?

 Health Foundations is in-network with the following insurance companies: Multi-plan Network, PHCS Network, Medica, Blue Cross Blue Shield, Aetna, United Health Care, Cigna, Preferred One and Health Partners.
 We also accept medical cost sharing groups such as Samaritan Ministries and Christian Medi-Share.

-I do not have insurance that covers maternity care at Health Foundations.
-Do you offer financing terms?
+I do not have insurance that covers care at Health Foundations.
+Do you offer alternative payment options?